nullx29/GradeAndAverage-OOP/README.md

 2\.
 Download or copy the code

 3\.
-Run GradesAndAverage.py using any coder such as (PyCharm - VS code)
+Run GradesAndAverage.py using any IDE/Code Editor such as (PyCharm - VS code)